single breast tumor can be a combination of these types or be a mixture of invasive and in

 Angiosarcoma:

-vessels.
+This form of cancer starts in cells that line blood vessels or lymphvessels.
 It rarely occurs in the breasts.
 When it does, it usually develops as a complication

 of previous radiation treatments.
 This is an extremely rare complication of breast